 - Putting patients at the heart of research

 Investigating the gaps in bowel cancer research - our critical gaps project

-We’re bringing together 100 leading bowel cancer experts to identify gaps in bowel cancer research which, if addressed, will help save thousands of lives.
-This landmark study will be the most comprehensive review of bowel cancer research ever to take place in the UK.
+We’ve brought together 100 leading bowel cancer experts to identify gaps in bowel cancer research which, if addressed, will help save thousands of lives.
+This landmark study is the most comprehensive review of bowel cancer research ever to take place in the UK.

 - Screening and early diagnosis

 - Stage 4 disease

 Since announcing the project on World Cancer Day on 4 February, surgeons, oncologists, researchers and many other professionals travelled from across the UK to meet in their working groups and discuss the gaps across their areas.

 The discussions were extremely interesting with lots of healthy debate around what really are the gaps in our current knowledge and how we could shape the bowel cancer research agenda in the future.